-A reasonable catch rate would be two fish or more per hour for the species being sought.
-However, this will vary considerably depending on the time of day, time of year, species of fish, ability of angler and a host of other factors.
+- A reasonable catch rate would be two fish or more per hour for the species being sought.
+However, this will vary considerably depending on the time of day, time of year, species of fish, the ability of angler, and a host of other factors.

 Overcrowded Bluegill Population

-Most bass are longer than 12 inches but not many are caught; they seem to be in good body condition.
+- Most of the bass are longer than 12 inches but not many are caught; they seem to be in good body condition.

-A variation of this situation can result when excessive vegetation or extreme turbidity prevent bass from eating the small sunfish.
+- A variation of this situation can result when excessive vegetation or extreme turbidity prevents bass from eating the small sunfish.
 In this case, sunfish are abundant and small, as above, but more bass are skinny and perhaps more abundant.

 Overcrowded Bass Population